wp-plugins/sampath-bank-ipg/readme.txt

 Provided below are the facets to be done for configuration of Sampath Bank online payment gateway plugin Visit WooCommerce > Settings > Checkout Tab
-Click on ‘SampathIPG*’ to edit the settings.
-If you do not see ‘SampathIPG’ in the list at the top of the screen, check whether you have activated the plugin via the WordPress Plugin Manager
+Click on "SampathIPG*" to edit the settings.
+If you do not see "SampathIPG" in the list at the top of the screen, check whether you have activated the plugin via the WordPress Plugin Manager
 Enable the Payment Method; name it Credit Card / Debit Card / Internet Banking (this will be displayed on the payment webpage your users will be viewing)
 Add in your Merchant ID, Instance ID and Hash Key as provided by the Sampath IPG Team Add Success redirect URL and Fail redirect URL (URL you want to redirect after payment)